List of Monica and Friends characters: Penha, Agnes and Sofia

 A trio of mean girls who are known for living in the neighboring neighborhood, the Bairro das Pitangueiras, and are often referred as the Pitangueiras' Girls.
 They are portrayed as enemies of the children of Limoeiro, mainly Monica, Maggy and Denise who are considered their biggest rivals.
+The characters were created by Emerson Abreu and introduced in 2007.

 Penha is the leader, being a rich and spoiled girl, with attitudes very similar to Cindy's, notably already dating Jimmy Five once causing Monica to be jealous.
 It is revealed over the course of the issues that her father is a corrupt politician and her mother is a vampire who hides in the depths of her mansion.
-Her design is very similar to Little Lulu.
+Her design is very similar to Little Lulu, which was even considered the main rival for Monica in the sale of comics in Brazil until the 90s.

 Agnes is a paranoid, cold and unsympathetic girl who has no friends (except for Penha and Sofia) and has a habit of kidnapping animals (such as birds) to keep them in cages.
 She lives in an old mansion together with the ghosts of her deceased parents, who influenced her daughter's antisocial behavior.
 In Monica Teen it is revealed that she died and became a ghost.

 Sofia is a huge and grumpy obese girl with immense strength (very similar to Little Lotta), being even resistant enough to Monica's coelhadas.
 Because of her large size, her extraordinary strength and being always grumpy, she is usually feared by the other characters (except her friends Penha and Agnes).
 In Monica Teen she returns, but redeeming herself by claiming that she was misunderstood in childhood and never wanted to be the enemy in the first place.

-Soninha
+Cabeça de Balde

+Cabeça de Balde (lit.
+Bucket Head) is a mysterious villain created by Paulo Back originally introduced in 2016.
+The character is an entity that normally takes possession of a character every time they have an accident, tripping and falling head first into a bucket on the floor and wearing a cloth cloak and carrying a broom serving as a scepter.
+Every time a character becomes him, they become unconscious, causing Cabeça de Balde to take possession of their bodies until the bucket is removed from their heads, making people return to who they were.
+His villainous goals often vary from the people he possesses, ranging from revenge, seeking fame or assuming power over others.